 If something similar happens to you in the store, leave and take your business elsewhere.
 These jewelers are basically preying on uneducated consumers and sadly, many people do fall for such tricks.

 When it comes to diamonds, you shouldn’t expect offers like “20% off this Friday” – leave that to blue suede shoes and teddy bears.
-Now, it is normal for distributors to offer different prices because of different business costs and mark ups.
+Bear in mind that it is normal for distributors to offer different prices because of different business costs and markups.
 However, if you come across deals where the prices are “too low” or too good to be true, you better be wary.
 Chances are, there’s a catch somewhere.